ben-le/DevOps_Trainings/docs/Linux/Newbie/CompprehensiveLinuxGuideForBeginners.md

 4. Key open-source licenses?
 GPL, MIT, Apache, and BSD.

 5. How to contribute to open-source?
-Fork the project, make changes, and submit a pull request.
+Fork the project, make changes, and submit a pull request. <br><br>

 #### Advantages of Linux over other operating systems: